Wat-Street/Comp-Team/README.md

 # Instructions for Repository

 Please make a new branch per major task and create pull requests to origin/master branch.
+Please make sure you rebase your branch with master before merging your pull request to avoid any merge conflicts!!!
+This will also keep the commit history linear.

+This is unlikely to happen as you will probably not work on each other's team folders.

+Make sure your whole team is working off a branch or two (ensure branches are limited to major changes).

 Tag your branch with the corresponding team label and assign one of the required reviewers:

 - Jaimil
 - Michael